Ardnys/venv-rs/README.md

 - [ ] windows compatibility
 - [ ] popup confirmation as a flag
 - [ ] config file
-- [ ] walk the directory tree and look for .env folders. that way i don't have to limit to this particular workflow.

 [Ratatui]: https://ratatui.rs